 On Mondays, we’ll take time to meet the women of NAOBC.
 Five questions followed by how you can connect with the NAOBC women on social media.
-Today’s interview is with Macy Kile.
+Today’s interview is with Carolyn Kile.

 Q: Tell us about yourself

 A: My name is Carolyn Kile.
 First and foremost, I am a follower of my Lord and Savior, Jesus.
 I am also the wife of Kent and Mom of four girls – Macy(20), Molly(17), Moriah(10) and Mia(8).
 Kent and I will be married for 25 years this July.
 I went to Georgetown College and earned a teaching degree.
 I spent 7 years in the classroom before “retiring” when Macy was born.
 During the first years of her life, I helped Kent run our small business, KileSIGNS.
 Then the Lord led us to homeschool.
 So that has been my full-time job since my oldest started Kindergarten – 16 years ago.